Add Custom Server Software or Version

 Standalone jars are often downloaded directly, while jar with a library folder are generated from an installer, both of which can be downloaded from the provider’s website.
 A list of the most common software and their download website is as follows:

 NEVER download shady or untrusted server software, or software from unofficial websites.
-Malicious developers can use them to easily gain backdoor access to your server and reck havoc.
+Malicious developers can use them to easily gain backdoor access to your server and wreak havoc.

 Not all